ethandellaposta/library-api-express/README.md

    - `400`: If the book is currently checked out.
    - `200`: If the book is successfully removed.
 Returns the updated Book object.

-3. **GET** `/api/librarians/books/overdue?user_id=:librarian_user_id`
+3. **GET** `/api/librarians/books/overdue?user_id=:librarian_user_id&skip=:skip&limit=:limit`

    This endpoint is used to get the books that are currently overdue.
-The request does not require a body.
+The request does not require a body, but uses optional pagination query parameters `skip` and `limit`.
+These default to 0 and 50.

    **Response types:**
    - `403`: If the user is not a librarian